-It was our first day in the Moroccan city of Fes, and our timing was fortunate as the city was hosting the Moussem of Moulay Idriss II.
-In Morocco, a moussem is a religious festival in honour of a saint, and this particular event is one of Morocco’s largest moussems.
+It was our first day in the Moroccan city of Fes, and our timing was fortunate as the city was hosting the Moussem of Moulay Idriss II (Moulay Idriss Festival).
+In Morocco, a “moussem” is a religious festival in honour of a saint, and this particular event is one of Morocco’s largest moussems.
 Not a fan of crowds, we were a bit apprehensive as we approached the main gate to the old medina.
 However, we had been given excellent advice.
 We tucked into a cafe window seat high above the street affording us a prime position to enjoy the festival without being a part of the crowd.
-We ordered traditional Moroccan mint tea to compliment the recommended snack.
+We ordered traditional Moroccan mint tea to complement the recommended snack.

-There was a festive mood, despite the warm weather, and the crowd was thick, yet seemingly friendly.
+The festive mood was contagious.
+Despite the hot weather, and the crowd was thick, yet seemingly friendly.
 The parade of local artisans, musicians, and others wove through the onlookers effortlessly.
 The melodic music mixed with an almost chanting tone filtered up to our seats.
-Despite not fully understanding the event, we enjoyed it.
+While we didn’t fully understand the event, we enjoyed it.

-- The Moussem of Moulay Idriss II procession winds through the old medina to the saint’s tomb.
+- The Moussem of Moulay Idriss II procession winds through the old medina of Fes to the saint’s tomb.

 - We attended this annual event in September 2012.
-According to Lonely Planet Morocco, the date moves according to the Islamic calendar.
+However, the date moves according to the Islamic calendar.

 - Moulay Idriss II ruled Morocco from 807 to 828 and founded the city of Fes for the second time in 810. (according to Wikipedia)

 - Rabat is the current capital of Morocco.
 Historically, the capital city has changed many times between Fes, Marrakesh and Rabat.